Have a question on Alcohol and it’s effects? We give you the answers here.

 Children are exposed to alcohol marketing every single day through advertising campaigns, the media, sponsorship and social networking sites.
 This means our children are growing up surrounded by positive messages about drinking.
 Research shows the more alcohol marketing they are exposed to, the more likely they are to drink at an earlier age and to drink more.
 Existing advertising codes fail to protect under 18s from alcohol advertising.
 It is proposed that this could be changed by

-It is well known that alcohol in excess can have a damaging effect on the brain at all ages.
+It is well known that alcohol abuse can have a damaging effect on the brain at all ages.
 This impact is particularly concerning in adolescence when the architecture of the brain is undergoing rapid and profound changes.
 Research has shown that the brain is particularly vulnerable at this time and that this period may extend into the early 20s.
-There is some evidence that the damage inflicted at this early age may have long term consequences.
+There is some evidence that the damage inflicted at this early age by alcohol abuse may have long term consequences.

 Children and young people need support in dealing with what are often confused feelings and emotions towards their parents and families alcohol use.